-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucosecontrol solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

-Alterwood Advantage Choice Plus covers certain Abbott and LifeScan diabetic supplies such as blood glucose monitors, blood glucose test strips, and lancets at network pharmacies with a valid prescription.
+Alterwood Advantage Choice Plus covers preferred Abbott and LifeScan diabetic supplies such as blood glucose monitors, blood glucose test strips, and lancets at a network pharmacy.
+Other non-preferred diabetic supplies may also be available at a network pharmacy.
+The Medicare defined limits on test strips and lancets are described below.

-- Members with Diabetes who do not take insulin: Up to 100 Abbott or LifeScan test strips and lancets every 90 days - Members with Diabetes who take insulin: Up to 300 Abbott or LifeScan test strips and lancets every 90 days - Test strip and lancet amounts above these quantities described above require a prior authorization from the Utilization Management department at Alterwood Advantage
+- Members with Diabetes who do not take insulin: Up to 100 test strips and lancets every 90 days - Members with Diabetes who take insulin: Up to 300 test strips and lancets every 90 days - Amounts above these require a prior authorization from the plan.

-Other brands of diabetic supplies may also be available at network DME providers with a valid provider order.
-Alterwood Advantage Choice Plus does not cover other manufacturers at network pharmacies.
+All brands of diabetic supplies may also be available at a network DME provider.